The Recommended Vietnam Motorbike Route

 - A concept of “driving a little bit” each day.
 Commit to a full day drive, then take a rest day

 - Planning the holiday around “countryside hotels” is a mistake.
-The countryside is poor, not fun for a tourist.
-Make sure to try and commit to the next city or tourist town
+The countryside is poor, and not fun for a tourist.
+Make sure to try and commit to the next city or tourist town.

-- Not planning rest days.
-From experience, for every four days of driving, there needs to be at least one rest day
+- It is a mistake not to plan for rest days.
+From experience, there needs to be at least one rest day for every four days of driving.